Brad Pollack is Your Virginia Speeding Ticket Lawyer

 Because some of the fines associated with traffic violations may seem insignificant, you may be tempted to send your county courthouse the $10 for not having your driver’s license on you or the $30 for failure to obey a stop sign.
 After all, some of the smaller traffic offenses don’t seem like a big deal, so paying the fine makes the incident appear to go away.
 Some people are willing to pay the fine for speeding, too, just to be able to move on.

 The big deal is that when you pay the fine, you admit guilt.
-The ticket goes on your driving record, and you begin racking up driving points on your license.
+The Virginia speeding ticket goes on your driving record, and you begin racking up driving points on your license.
 Each offense can bring you three, four, or six points.

 Improper passing, for example, earns you a three-point penalty, whereas reckless driving is a six-point penalty.
 Virginia defines reckless driving as traveling 20 mph more than the posted speed limit or driving 80 mph above any applicable speed limit.
 Driving 50 mph in a 30 mph zone, for example, is considered reckless driving, and being convicted of reckless driving will result in six points being affixed to your driving license.